Galaxy X Competitor From LG Could Have A Bezel-less Display

 The following year would likely herald the start of the foldable smartphone age, with rumors suggesting that the mobile industry could see as many as five foldable devices being released within 2019.
 Among these devices, arguably the most highly-anticipated is the Samsung Galaxy X, a smartphone that has pretty much dominated the rumor mill for years.
-While the Galaxy X could the getting most of the headlines, however, another smartphone from Samsung’s main rival in South Korea could be bringing something even more impressive to the table next year.
+While the Galaxy X could the getting most of the headlines, another smartphone from Samsung’s main rival in South Korea could be bringing something even more impressive to the table next year.

 LG has filed a patent for a flexible smartphone design that folds horizontally halfway down the entire length of the phone.
 This is done through a complex four-link hinge, which invokes elements of the hinge used by Microsoft in the Surface Book.
 Interestingly, the patent also outlines a design that features two mics, two loudspeakers, and dual antennas, according to a GSM Arena report.
-One of the cameras is also placed on the outside of the closed display, so that users of the device can still take snapshots despite the handset being closed.
+They also reported that one of the cameras is placed on the outside of the closed display, so that users of the device can still take snapshots despite the handset being closed.

 Perhaps most notable in LG’s patent, however, is the fact that the foldable smartphone’s design is bezel-less, allowing the upcoming hybrid device to feature a single, seamless screen when it is folded out.
 This is particularly notable, since a good number of flexible smartphone concepts involve a design concept that is somewhat conservative.
 With a smartphone that is both flexible and bezel-less, there is a pretty good chance that LG could make a significant mark in the mobile industry and place it ahead of competitors next year, provided that it releases its hybrid device, of course.